Ivelina0/History-of-Mathematics/README.md

 ## What’s Included

-The `notebooks/` and `code/` folders include simulations and visualisations for the following applications in the chapter:
+The `notebook/` includes examples of simulations and visualisations for the following applications in the chapter mentioned:

 ### Laws of Large Numbers (LLN)
 - **Symmetric Random Walk**: Shows how the average position of a *drunk* walker converges to 0.